 Haley Bukoffsky - Director of Clinical Services, Great Lakes Recovery Mission, Vice President, Genesee Families Against Narcotics

 Immediately following the film screening will be a panel discussion on addiction stigma moderated by Frederic C. Blow, Ph.D., Professor and Director, University of Michigan Addiction Center, Department of Psychiatry

-- Kenneth Briggs -Program Relations and Business Development Administrator for Meridian Health Services, Meridian Health Services
+- Kenneth Briggs -Program Relations and Business Development Administrator, Meridian Health Services

 - Taylor Duerr - Professional Boxer, Father, and Person in Recovery

 - Lewei Allison Lin, M.D., M.S. - Assistant Professor, Department of Psychiatry, U-M Addiction Center, Director of the Addiction Psychiatry Fellowship Program, Practicing Addiction Clinician, VA Ann Arbor Healthcare System, Research Scientist, VA Ann Arbor Healthcare System

 - Bobby Mukkamala, M.D. - Flint Resident.
 American Medical Association Board of Trustees, Genesee County Medical Society Immediate Past President

 - Mike Ramsdell - Born and raised in Flint, MI.
 Director & Producer, Under The Hood Productions

 - All attendees will receive a free print copy of the workbook: I’m Still a Person: The Stigma of Substance Use & Power of Respect to learn about and address stigma within themselves, their families, and their communities.